 Below is information on ARPA-E’s SCALEUP portfolio of programs.

-ARPA-E launched its SCALEUP 2021 program in December 2021.
-SCALEUP 2021 is ARPA-E’s second scaling and pre-pilot focused program.
-ARPA-E has made up to $100 million available to support novel technologies with real commercial impact.
+ARPA-E launched its SCALEUP 2023 program in June 2023.
+SCALEUP 2023 is ARPA-E's third scaling and pre-pilot focused program.
+ARPA-E has made up to $100 million available to support high-risk, high-reward technologies with real commercial impact.

 ARPA-E announced its SCALEUP 2019 selectees in early 2021 with a budget of approximately $75 million.
 The types of projects in this SCALEUP cohort address methane emissions detection, electrical energy storage, energy efficiency technologies, and grid modernization.